WHAT POOL OPTIONS AND ACCESSORIES SHOULD I CONSIDER?

 Automatic covers come in many forms, and this is the reason for their broad price range.
 Auto covers typically do well at keeping out debris, keeping the pool water warm, and protecting the pool against unwanted guests/swimmers.

 Solar covers work exceptionally well for one thing: extending the swim season.
 They simply retain the heat during the night that the pool absorbed during the day.
 On average, the use of a solar blanket will extend your swimming season up to 4-6 weeks.

 The number of automatic vacuums available on the market has increased exponentially just in the last five years.
 Where once only there were about 3 or 4 options, now there are reaching 50.
-Automatic vacuums range in price from about $400-$2500, and vary in their effectiveness as well.
 The three main types are suction-side, pressure-side, and robot cleaners.
-We tend to gravitate toward the robotic cleaners because they are a stand-alone unit that do not require additional plumbing or booster pumps which can fail over time.
+We tend to gravitate toward robotic cleaners because they are stand-alone units that do not require additional plumbing or booster pumps which can fail over time.

 Natural Gas/Propane Heaters and Heat Pumps.
 As a general rule, pool heaters are only used at the beginning and end of the warm weather season, adding about a month of swim time to each.